 DIY is one way to achieve the look of marble, for a lot less money but a lot more pride when visitors can't tell the difference!

 We know that granite can also be expensive, but sometimes cheaper granites can be a good compromise between the authentic marble look, and higher renovation costs.

 And if you don't have a very large surface to cover, granite can be an excellent choice if you absolutely want natural stone in your bathroom.
-(And here's more tips on how to get the look of granite for less, if you should want to go that way instead of marble.)

 Many countertop material companies will have a few marble look-alike options made out of granite.
 You'll have a wide variety of choices with more or less veining, a paler or darker base shade.

 Also, granite is much easier to clean and maintain than marble.Continue to 5 of 5 below.